 Similarly, the 2400 block of North 7th Street, site of two of the remaining proposals, is more than three-quarters vacant, with green lots taking up the majority of the space.
 To the east, narrow North Sheridan Street runs past another similar block dominated by vacant lots.
 The street’s sidewalks are overgrown to the point of disappearing, and vegetation is creeping onto the roadway itself, creating an ambiance more akin to that of a country road rather than a street in an inner district in one of America’s largest cities.

 On the other side of North 7th Street stands an imposing civic structure that only intensifies the juxtaposition.
 The hulking behemoth at 701 North York Street rises four stories tall, yet its tall ceilings make the Neo-Gothic structure stand roughly twice as tall as adjacent three-story rownhouses.
 Its rusticated stone masonry and restrained yet powerful Gothic detailing create a brooding atmosphere, which, when combined with the building’s abandoned state, evokes a distinctly Piranesian, sublime sensation of quiet yet ponderous awe.

 However, even such a structure pales in comparison with its neighbor to the west.
-The Highway Temple of Deliverance, located at 2401 North 8th Street, boasts an overpowering yet refined and ornate Romanesque exterior that would make the church a cherished local landmark were it located in just about any city.
+The Highway Temple of Deliverance, located at 2401 North 8th Street, boasts an overpowering yet refined and ornate Gothic exterior that would make the church a cherished local landmark were it located in just about any city.
 Its stalwart, 100-foot-plus-tall belfry rises as a beacon on the North Philadelphia skyline.
 The vacant lots surrounding such an intensely urban composition only underscore the acute feeling of dramatic desolation in the area.

 Reviving the Streetscape